MutugiD/optimal_route/README.md

-# Fuel Planner API
+# Optimal Route API

-A Django-based API for optimal fuel stop planning during long-distance travel.
+A Django-based API for optimal route and efficient fuel stop planning during long-distance travel.
 This API helps drivers plan their fuel stops efficiently by considering factors like distance, fuel prices, and vehicle range.

 ## Features